BaiyangZhang/oldBlog/_posts/2023-10-9-Mathematical-Economics.md

 **Simple Example**:
 Consider the equation $3x + 2y = 12$.
 Here, $x$ and $y$ are the variables, and the numbers 3 and 2 are their respective coefficients.

-**Why "Linear"?**
 Imagine you're graphing this equation on a coordinate plane.
 For an equation with two variables, the graph would be a straight line.
 That's why it's called "linear" – the graph is a line.

-**2. What is a System of Linear Equations?**
+**What is a System of Linear Equations?**

 **Definition**:
-A system of linear equations is just a collection of two or more linear equations that involve the same set of variables.
+A system of linear equations is just a collection of two or more linear equations that involve the *same set of variables*.

 **Simple Example**:
 $$